-I’ve written over ten thousand pages in the past six years.
-In doing so I have used my imagination, my heart, my memories and my sheer will to find and to sort a lot things out, including damaging and regressive psychotherapy.
-As my pages piled up and as I allowed for them to do so I found characters along the way that have helped me to articulate how I think and feel and remember things—some young, some old, one not even human.
-For a long while this finding and sorting through because I did it in the form of characters was considered a pathology, something to be “treated,” versus what I’ve come to see it now as which is healthy and normal.
-Also, being in and believing in the world of psychotherapy, subconsciously nearly as if it were a religion, put this type of narrative seeking into pathological terms for many years.
+For the past six years, mostly without knowing it, organically I have used my imagination, my heart, my memories and my sheer will to sort through and make sense of various traumas.
+A lot of this—most of it—was done in the form of writing.
+As my pages piled up and as I allowed for them to do so I found characters/parts-of-self along the way that have helped me to articulate how I think and feel and remember things—some young, some old, one not even human.
+For a long while this finding and sorting through because I did it in the form of writing/characters was considered a pathology, something to be “treated.”
+Versus what I’ve come to see it as which is healthy and normal.
+Also, having been a disciple of the Church of Psychotherapy for years I put this narrative my into pathological/psychological box right alongside the therapists I’ve seen.

-At some point while I still was questioning if I was deeply disordered I made buttons out of some of these creations.
-I would wear them too at times and see if anyone would ask (no one did.)
-I also gave one or two of these buttons tto my therapist at the time and she treasured them.
-Perhaps a little bit too much.
+At some point while I still was questioning if I was “disordered” I made buttons with each name printed.
+I would wear them at times and see if anyone would ask (no one did.)
+I also gave one or two of these buttons to my therapist at the time and she treasured them.
 Eventually I wound up putting the buttons away.
-I don’t wear them.
-I don’t think about them.
-As Susan Sontag said, “Everyone who is born holds dual citizenship, in the kingdom of the well and in the kingdom of the sick.”
-It is important for us, I believe, to see ourselves as we dance in between these two worlds and to recognize truly when we are sick and when we are well.
-Using our creativity to explore, to find, to become is not and should not ever be considered sick or a sign of disorder.